ITensor/ITensorMPS.jl/README.md

 [![Coverage](https://codecov.io/gh/ITensor/ITensorMPS.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/ITensor/ITensorMPS.jl)
 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)

-Finite MPS and MPO methods based on ITensor (ITensors.jl).
+Finite MPS and MPO methods based on the Julia version of ITensor (ITensors.jl).

-This package currently re-exports the MPS and MPO functionality of the [ITensors.jl](https://github.com/ITensor/ITensors.jl), including functionality like DMRG, applying MPO to MPS, applying gates to MPS and MPO, etc. See the [ITensor documentation](https://itensor.github.io/ITensors.jl/dev) for guides and examples on using this package.

-Additionally, it re-exports the functionality of the [ITensorTDVP.jl](https://github.com/ITensor/ITensorTDVP.jl) package, which provides other DMRG-like MPS solvers such as TDVP and MPS linear equation solving.

-## Upgrade guide

-The goal will be to move the MPS and MPO code from the ITensors.jl package, along with all of the code from the [ITensorTDVP.jl](https://github.com/ITensor/ITensorTDVP.jl) package, into this repository.
-If you are using any MPS/MPO functionality of ITensors.jl, such as the `MPS` and `MPO` types or constructors thereof (like `randomMPS`), `OpSum`, `siteinds`, `dmrg`, `apply`, etc. you should install the ITensorMPS.jl package with `import Pkg; Pkg.add("ITensorMPS")` and add `using ITensorMPS` to your code.
-Additionally, if you are currently using [ITensorTDVP.jl](https://github.com/ITensor/ITensorTDVP.jl), you should replace `using ITensorTDVP` with `using ITensorMPS` in your codes.

 ## News

+### ITensorMPS.jl v0.3 release notes

+All MPS/MPO code from [ITensors.jl](https://github.com/ITensor/ITensors.jl) and [ITensorTDVP.jl](https://github.com/ITensor/ITensorTDVP.jl) has been moved into this repository and this repository now relies on ITensors.jl v0.7 and above.
+All of the MPS/MPO functionality that was previously in ITensors.jl and ITensorTDVP.jl will be developed here from now on.
+For users of this repository, this should not break any code, it should export and provide the same functionality, though please let us know if you have any issues.

+#### Upgrade guide

+If you are using any MPS/MPO functionality of ITensors.jl, such as the `MPS` and `MPO` types or constructors thereof (like `random_mps`), `OpSum`, `siteinds`, `dmrg`, `apply`, etc. you should install the ITensorMPS.jl package with `import Pkg; Pkg.add("ITensorMPS")` and add `using ITensorMPS` to your code.
+Additionally, if you are currently using [ITensorTDVP.jl](https://github.com/ITensor/ITensorTDVP.jl), you should replace `using ITensorTDVP` with `using ITensorMPS` in your code.

 ### ITensorMPS.jl v0.2.1 release notes